Involve your subject matter experts: 5 tips for learning organizations

 What is a subject matter expert?

-A subject matter expert, or SME, is a person with deep knowledge within a specific field or topic.
+A subject matter expert, or SME, is a person with deep knowledge within a specific field.
 In a business context, this knowledge is usually associated with a business function, division, unit, or geographical location.
-Your organization is likely to have many valuable subject matter experts.
-Each contributing to your business’ daily operations and success.
+Your organization is likely to have many valuable internal subject matter experts.
+Each contributing to your business' daily operations and long-term success.

-To leverage internal expertise, companies can involve internal SMEs in the production of training materials.
-The course producers then consult with subject matter experts to find and gather relevant information.
-Traditional methods include interviews, documentation, and repurposing of original documents.
-Although rich in information, these methods can be difficult and time-consuming to interpret and manage.
+L&D can collaborate with these individuals to source relevant information through interviews, documentation, and repurposing of original documents.
+Although rich in information, these traditional methods can be time-consuming and difficult to interpret and manage.

-For that reason, many organizations give SMEs more hands-on roles in the course production.
-With the right knowledge and tools in place, subject matter experts can also become skillful course designers.
-After all, they are instrumental to the production, development, and quality assurance of your internal training materials.
-SMEs can also play an important role in follow-up, or take ownership of entire training interventions.
+To boost efficiency, you can give your SMEs more hands-on course production responsibilities.
+With the right tools and skills, they can become skillful course designers.
+After all, SMEs are instrumental in producing, developing, and quality-assuring the internal course offering.
+They can also play an important role in following up, or taking full ownership of entire training interventions.

 Benefits

-Involving SMEs in training comes with a number of benefits associated with learning experience and business value.
+Involving SMEs in training provides plenty of benefits associated with learning experience and business value.

 • A time and cost-efficient way to expand your organization’s course offering